 - Training programme for Student Champions

-- Free training and networking events open to all women and non-binary STEM students
+- Free training and networking events open to all women and other underrepresented STEM students

 - Connect champions to share good practice and develop regional activities

-- Guidance and support to develop women and non-binary people in STEM societies
+- Guidance and support to develop women and other underrepresented students in STEM societies

 How to get involved: